cisagov/ScubaGear/baselines/exo.md

 documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

-## Assumptions
+## ASSUMPTIONS

-The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level.
+The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

 ## Key Terminology